wp-plugins/ns-google-sheets-connector/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Completely rewrote plugin and token functions for better compatibility

 = 1.1.0 =
 * Completely rewrote Google authentication mechanism to use OATH and get get off deprecated Google APIs